lillgroup/Cofolding-Tools/README.md

 ### AlphaFold3

-The latest version of AlphaFold3 is available via the repository here: [https://github.com/google-deepmind/alphafold3](https://github.com/google-deepmind/alphafold3).
+AlphaFold3 is available via the repository here: [https://github.com/google-deepmind/alphafold3](https://github.com/google-deepmind/alphafold3).
+Version 3.0.0 was used in the study.
 Following their [installation instructions](https://github.com/google-deepmind/alphafold3/blob/main/docs/installation.md), you can run the test example by running the following Docker command:
 ```
 docker run -it \
     --volume examples/af_input:/root/af_input \